Duty of care for business travel

 4. Have a plan B and C

-- Incorporate contingencies into your general travel policy, as well as into the plan for specific trips.
+- Incorporate contingencies into your employee travel policy, as well as into the plan for specific trips.
 Employees should know that there is a backup plan for emergencies that is reliable and up to date.
+Feel free to refer to our sample company travel policy for employees to find out what your policy should contain.

 - Most importantly, this plan should contain information on where the nearest embassy or evacuation point is for foreign nationals.